AY2324S1-CS2103T-T09-1/tp/docs/UserGuide.md

 Format: `add_task td/TASK_DESCRIPTION d/DEADLINE ev/EVENT_NAME`

-* Task Description can take any value, no limit to the type of characters.
+* Task Description can take any value.
+There is no limit to the type of characters.
 * Deadline is a date in the format YYYY-MM-DD.
 * Deadline should not be before today's date.
 * Event name should be the **name of an already existing event**.